Brad Strickland: Life

 Strickland was born in New Holland, Georgia.
 His first publication in the speculative fiction genre was "Payment Deferred", as by Bradley Strickland in the May 1982 issue of Asimov's Science Fiction.
 His first novel, To Stand Beneath the Sun, was published in 1985.
 Since, he has written or co-written sixty-plus novels and more than a hundred short stories.
 His 1992 published as by Will Bradley, Ark Liberty, "treats the ecocatastrophic ... near-death of Earth with melodramatic panache, pitting its scientist hero against suicidal governments and embedding him – after his physical death – into the eponymous undersea biome as its Computer mentor and spirit, while centuries pass."

 From 1992, Strickland completed four Lewis Barnavelt and Johnny Dixon novels that were at least outlined by John Bellairs; he followed with nine more, bringing both series to twelve volumes.
 Beginning in 1996 he has created his own stories using the already-established characters.
 He is also credited for writing novels for the Wishbone series.

 His 2000 book, When Mack Came Back, won Strickland the 2001 Georgia Author of the Year Award, Children's/Young Adult Division honor.
 In 2002, Strickland and Thomas E. Fuller began the Pirate Hunter series and, later, the Mars Year One series.
 Mr. Fuller died before all the books were published.

-Strickland is a Professor of English at Gainesville State College in Oakwood, Georgia.
+Strickland was a Professor of English at Gainesville State College, which at the time of his retirement had become part of The University of North Georgia in Oakwood, Georgia.
 He is an active member of the Atlanta Radio Theatre Company, writing, adapting and acting in numerous audio drama projects.